A Relationship With God

 A Representation of God

-It follows therefore, that when we are perfectly aligned with God, as Jesus was, we in essence are a perfect representation of God.
+It follows therefore, that when we are perfectly aligned with God we are a perfect representation of God.

 When we follow Jesus, we take on the attributes of God (however imperfectly) as we speak the truth about Jesus to the world around us.
-This means that we become (as Jesus was) Life Giving Spirits, possessed by the Holy Spirit.
+This means that we become Life Giving Spirits, possessed by Holy Spirit.

 Life Giving Spirits